followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/format.md

  Specifies a custom format.
 A shortcut for the [formatter](/Documentation/ApiReference/Common/Object_Structures/format/#formatter) option.

 * **Object**
- Allows you to configure the format in many aspects.
-Can have one of these two structures.
+ Allows you to configure the format.
+Can have one of these two structures:

         // Uses a predefined format
         format: {